 Medicaid covers the transportation of eligible, enrolled persons who need transportation to and from Medicaid-covered services.
-When traveling to medical appointments, a Medicaid beneficiary is to use the same mode of transportation as used to carry out the activities of daily life.
-For most New York City residents, this mode is bus or subway; however, for some Medicaid beneficiaries, their condition necessitates another form of transport, such as an ambulette.
+When traveling to medical appointments, a Medicaid enrollee is to use the same mode of transportation as used to carry out the activities of daily life.
+For most New York City residents, this mode is bus or subway; however, for some Medicaid enrollees, their condition necessitates another form of transportation, such as an ambulette.
 In these circumstances, Medicaid will pay for the least costly, most medically appropriate level of transportation to and from services covered by the Medicaid Program.
+To determine whether a medical service is a Medicaid-covered service, please contact the Transportation Policy Unit.